moheebprojects/Premier-League-Analysis-using-FIFA-2023-Data/README.md

 # Premier-League-EDA-using-FIFA-2023-Data
-I web scraped 7 current Premier league teams and conducted an exploratory data analysis (EDA) of the 7 teams against the FIFA 2023 player data.
+Conducted an Exploratory Data Analysis (EDA) project using FIFA 2023 player data, focusing on player information for seven Premier League clubs in the 2023/24 season.

 # Web Scraping 7 Premier league Squads from the Web